trommler/car-simulator/HACKME.md

     sudo apt install can-utils

-OR install the package manually by following the steps as descriped here:
+OR install the package manually by following the steps as described here:
 [eLinux Wiki](http://elinux.org/Can-utils)

 2. Load the Kernel modules

-Since you propably have no real hardware CAN interface, we use the virtualCAN device.
-Therefore we have to load the Kernel moudule with `sudo modprobe vcan` and set up the connection with:
+Since you probably have no real hardware CAN interface, we use the virtualCAN device.
+Therefore we have to load the Kernel module with `sudo modprobe vcan` and set up the connection with:

     sudo ip link add dev vcan0 type vcan sudo ip link set up vcan0